-Born in St. Louis in 1957, I’ve always found words and writing both comforting and exhilarating.
+Born in St. Louis in 1957, I have always found words and writing both comforting and exhilarating.
 From an early age, I was fascinated by the magic of poetry.

 In 1979, I graduated from the University of Missouri School of Journalism, where I learned to hone my writing craft.
 In 1980, I moved to the Chicago area, where I began a successful thirty-four-year career as a communication professional.